belmakier/FitGretina/readme.txt

 NOFIT
 This has no keyword.
 If present, it will fix all parameters to their starting values and immediately return the fit (i.e., no adjustment or actual fitting takes place).
 This can be useful for picking good starting guesses, or adjusting things by hand to see the effect of raising or lowering particular states.

+BKGTYPE [type]
+Specify the method to use for backgrounds.
+This can be "EXP" (single exponential + non-Doppler-corrected + non-Prompt), "DOUBLEEXP" (the same but a double-exponential as the functional form), "NONE" for no heuristic background (only non-Doppler-corrected and non-Prompt), or "SCALED".
+"SCALED" takes the simulated backgrounds (specified with "BKG" above) and multiplies them by a freely fitted linear term.
+This heuristically weights lower or higher energies which may not be completely reproduced by the simulation.

+ND_CHI2_SCALE [scale]
+Scaling factor for the non-Doppler-corrected Chi^2.
+In some cases, we may want to weight the non-Doppler-corrected fit less than the Doppler-corrected fit.
+Ideally both would be reproduced equally well, but this is not always the case.

 You can see some examples of input files in the examples/ folder

 Fitting a single spectrum
 -------------------------
 The most basic task is fitting a single spectrum.
 A program which does this is contained with the library, it should be located in the bin/ directory.
 Its source can be viewed in src/SingleFit.cc

 Its operation is very simple: it opens an input file specified by a command-line argument, and loads it into the "fitManager" object.
 The "fitManager" then conducts the fit with DoFit(), and writes the output final chi^2 to a file.